-- You can pay off your loan early for no penalty, saving yourself money on interest.
+- You can pay off your Self Lender loan early for no penalty, saving you money on interest.

 - If a loan payment is 15 or more days late, a fee will be charged of 5% of that payment.
 If a payment is 30 or more days late, this will be reported to the credit reporting agencies.
 Contact Self Lender if you’re having trouble making your payments on time.

 - You can refer a friend to get $10, paid by check